mleggett25/Credit_Risk_Analysis/README.md

 ![Combination Sampling](Resources/combination_sampling.PNG)

-- The balance accuracy score is 64%.
+- The balanced accuracy score is 64%.
 - The precision score for high_risk is 1% with a sensitivity score of 70%.
 - The precision score for low_risk is 100% with a sensitivity score of 57%.
 - Overall, the precision score is 99% with a sensitivity score of 57%.